MarcusL11/Chamster/README.md

 # **Chamsters**
 ## **Background**
-- 200 Hamsters on the chia blockchain with a quest to finding sunflower seeds.
+- 200 Hamsters on the chia blockchain with a quest to finding sunflower seeds
 - Chia + Hamsters = Chamsters
 - Chamsters are PFP hamster art collection living on the Chia Blockchain
 - Each Chamster carries a set of traits that are algorithmically generated
 - Traits come in differnet rarity levels; Common, Rare, Epic, and Legendary
-- Its up to you to trade / mint for the rarity you want or the character you like
-- A presale for the first round will be in the form of Chia Asset Tokens (CAT); Chamster Tokens will be exchangeable for a Chamster NFT
-- This round will have limited supply of 200 Chamsters as it is the Founder's Series
 - 30 of the 200 Chamsters are Legendary with several 1/1 traits
 - The remaining 170 Chamsters are ranked based on the rarity of all its traits

 ## **Chamster Tokens**
+- A presale for the first round will be in the form of Chia Asset Tokens (CAT); Chamster Tokens will be exchangeable for a Chamster NFT
+- This round will have limited supply of 200 Chamsters as it is the Founder's Series
 - The presale of 200 Chamster tokens (CHM) will be available from Chia Offer files on the Chia decentralized exchange
-- Only 200 Tokens will be issued for this Founder's Series
+- Only 200 Tokens will be issued for this Founder's Series round
 - The price will be 1 XCH per CHM Tokens
 - Chamster Tokens holders will be granted early access to Chamster private Discord channel for Pre-Mint discussions and Q&A on the project
 - Asset ID (Coin ID): 760de79f6d5a978feff1b81035c0720b26cde4254f330cf47fd8705425bf0dd7